Eye Cancer: Intraocular Melanoma

 How is intraocular melanoma diagnosed?

-You will need to see a specially trained eye doctor (ophthalmologist).
-The doctor will ask you about your health history, symptoms, risk factors, family history of disease.
+You will need to see a specially trained eye care provider (ophthalmologist).
+The ophthalmologist will ask you about your health history, symptoms, risk factors, and family history of disease.
 They will give you a detailed eye exam.
-During the exam, the doctor will use a special scope with a light (ophthalmoscope) to look at the inside of your eye.
+During the exam, your eyes will be dilated to enlarge the pupil.
+Also a special scope with a magnifying lens and light (ophthalmoscope) will be used to look at the inside of your eye.

-Your eye doctor may be able to diagnose intraocular melanoma just by looking at your eye.
+Your eye care provider may be able to diagnose intraocular melanoma just by looking at your eye.
 But you may also need one of these tests:

 • MRI.
-MRIs use radio waves and strong magnets to make an image.
+MRIs use radio waves and strong magnets to make an image on a computer.
 This test is helpful in learning the size of the tumor.
 It’s often used to check if the cancer has spread beyond the eye.

 • Angiography.
 During this procedure, your healthcare provider injects dye into a blood vessel in your arm.
 Then they take pictures of your eye as the dye moves through it.
 The dye helps to show any changes more clearly.